microsoft/TypeAgent/ts/examples/spelunker/design.md

 - How to measure the quality of the answers?
 This probably has to be a manual process.
   We might be able to have a standard set of queries about a particular code base and for each potential improvement decide which variant gives the better answer.
+- Anecdotally, GitHub Copilot in VS Code does a better job (possibly because it can see the project docs)

 ### Import process open questions